 Huizhou Hengyi was established in the PRC as a limited liability company on 27 August 2010 with a registered capital of HK\$1,300,000.
-It principally manufactures and sells stents, steel gates, roller shutters, al-alloy doors and windows.
+It was principally engaged in the business of the manufacture and sale of stents, steel gates, roller shutters, al-alloy doors and windows.
 As at the date of its establishment and immediately before the Reorganisation, Huizhou Hengyi was a wholly owned subsidiary of Hang Yick.

 Due to continuous expansion of our business, Huizhou Hengyi increased its registered capital in 2015.
-According to the approval of Huizhou Zhongkai Gaoxin District Economic Development Bureau\ (惠州仲愷高新區經濟發展局) dated 4 November 2015, the registered capital of Huizhou Hengyi was increased by HK\$8,700,000 from HK\$1,300,000 to HK\$10,000,000.
+According to the approval of Huizhou Zhongkai Gaoxin District Economic Development Bureau (惠州仲愷高新區經濟發展局) dated 4 November 2015, the registered capital of Huizhou Hengyi was increased by HK\$8,700,000 from HK\$1,300,000 to HK\$10,000,000.
 The increase in registered capital was fully settled on 7 April 2016.

-As at the Latest Practicable Date, the business scope of Huizhou Hengyi includes the manufacture and sales (domestic and export sales) of steel and metal products such as all kinds of stents, steel structural frames, steel gates, iron gates, roller shutters, al-alloy doors, windows and locks.
+As at the Latest Practicable Date, the business scope of Huizhou Hengyi includes the manufacture and sales (domestic and export sales) of steel and metal products such as all kind of stents, steel structural frames, steel gates, iron gates, roller shutters, al-alloy doors, windows and locks.